 Is withholding intimacy during a fight acceptable?

-The most important thing to ask is in case there are intimacy issues in future would both you be open to go for counselling?
-Sometimes counselling can straighten out intimacy issues but couples are not always open to embracing it.
+The most important thing to ask is in case there are intimacy issues in the future, would both of you be open to going for counseling?
+Counseling can straighten out intimacy issues but couples are not always open to embracing it.
+Thus, this is one of the questions to ask before marriage to make sure that a couple is at least on the same page about intimacy and resolving intimacy issues.

 4. What does spirituality mean to you?